aeslaughter/moose/docs/content/utilities/moosedown/katex.md

 environment common to [LaTeX mathematics](https://en.wikibooks.org/wiki/LaTeX/Mathematics), as shown in [katex-numbered].

+!devel! example id=katex-numbered
-!devel example id=katex-numbered caption=Example of syntax for creating numbered equations with [KaTeX].
+                caption=Example of syntax for creating numbered equations with [KaTeX].
 \begin{equation}
 y = a\cdot x + b
 \end{equation}
+!devel-end!

 To include a non-numbered equation, simply use the `*` version of the environment, as shown in [katex-no-number].

+!devel! example id=katex-no-number
-!devel example id=katex-no-number caption=Example of syntax for creating non-numbered equations with Katex.
+                caption=Example of syntax for creating non-numbered equations with Katex.
 \begin{equation*}
 c^2 = a^2 + b^2
 \end{equation*}
+!devel-end!

 It is possible to reference numbered block equations.
 First, the equation must contain a label.
 A label is added using traditional `\label{my-eq}` command.
 Then within the text this label can be used